MoimHossain/sunset-watch/README.md

 ```

 Now load the application in the browser and see it will play all the steps.

+After it finishes all the steps, the report will be visible on the browser html.

 ## Conclusion:
 This library is very lightweight and feature wise limited